Labradoodle vs Goldendoodle…what are the similarities and differences? How do you decide which is the best Doodle dog for you? 🤔

 You’ve likely come across someone who’s either misinformed (at best) or is using the AKC terminology as marketing hype.

 Also, both Goldendoodles and Labradoodles are similar in that they may be some combination of the two distinct breed types.
-For example, a Goldendoodle may have a Goldendoodle (50/50 Golden Retriever and Poodle) as one parent and a purebred Poodle as another parent (commonly called an F1B Goldendoodle.)
+For example, a Goldendoodle puppy may have a Goldendoodle (50/50 Golden Retriever and Poodle) as one parent and a purebred Poodle as another parent.

-Basically, Goldendoodles are a combination of Golden Retriever and Poodle heritage.
+Basically, Goldendoodles are some combination of Golden Retriever and Poodle heritage.
+For more information on characteristics between generations, check out my article on F1 vs F1B Goldendoodles.

-Labradoodles are be a combination of Labrador Retriever and Poodle heritage.
+Labradoodles are some combination of Labrador Retriever and Poodle heritage.

-Next, let’s take a brief look at the parent breeds—the Labrador Retriever, the Golden Retriever, and the Poodle—to understand the nitty gritty on more ways the Goldendoodle and Labradoodle are similar and different.
+Next, let’s take a brief look at the parent breeds—the Labrador Retriever, the Golden Retriever, and the Poodle.
+This is where you’ll get the nitty gritty on how the Goldendoodle and Labradoodle are similar and different.

 According to the American Kennel Club (AKC), Labrador Retrievers are America’s most popular breed and “famously friendly.”

-The breed’s upbringing and history is primarily as a sporting dog—retrieving waterfowl and even working alongside fishermen.
+The breed’s upbringing and history is primarily as a sporting dog—retrieving waterfowl and even working alongside fishing anglers.
 (The breed is classified as a sporting dog by the AKC—a group of dogs who are active and have natural instincts in the outdoors.)

 The Labrador Retriever’s short, dense water-resistant coat and famous “otter tail” make for natural retrieving in cold, icy waters.